-- Provide direct, explicit, and systematic instruction in phonics and word recognition using a scope and sequence. - Teach children in grade two and review and teach, as needed, children in grade three to apply their knowledge of the relationship between sounds and spellings and their phonemic awareness to decode and encode.
-Model and use hand motions and manipulatives, such as letter tiles and whiteboards, to scaffold the process. - Teach decoding and encoding of multisyllabic words, different syllable types, common affixes, and in grade three, Latin suffixes using strategies such as manipulating cards with word parts to form new words, word sorts, and word building.
-Teach and support children's use of instructional routines for decoding multisyllabic words (e.g., first look for affixes, then find vowels, then determine syllable types, and decode chunk by chunk). - Check children's understanding of words that are anticipated to be new and scaffold as needed.
-Support understanding of word meanings by using visuals, demonstrating actions, using the words in multiple sentences and contexts, and making connections to home language or dialect. iELD - Link spelling instruction with phonics and word recognition instruction by having children write words with the patterns they are learning to decode. - Use multimodal instruction (e.g., whiteboards, anchor words, sound-spelling cards, embedded mnemonics, visuals, magnetic letters). - Teach high-frequency, irregularly spelled words (e.g., those that contain elements that have not yet been taught or do not follow the most common sound-symbol correspondences, such as "people").
-Use strategies that emphasize known sound-symbol correspondences and explicitly highlight the irregular elements (e.g., most spellings are regular in "people," but the /ē/ spelled "eo" is not).
+- Provide direct, explicit, and systematic instruction in phonics and word recognition using a scope and sequence. - Teach sound-symbol correspondences (e.g. common consonant spellings, long and short vowel sounds).
+Review and reinforce alphabet knowledge and printing concurrently. - Incorporate phonemic awareness with phonics instruction as children learn sound-symbol correspondences (e.g., children are given three spelling cards, "s," "t," and "k," and are asked to point to the letter that spells the sound they hear at the end of "bus," "hiss," and "mess").
+Use picture cards to support memory. - Teach children to apply their knowledge of the relationship between sounds and spellings and their phonemic awareness to decode and encode.
+Model and use hand motions and manipulatives, such as letter tiles and whiteboards, to scaffold the process. - Check children's understanding of words that are anticipated to be new and scaffold as needed.
+Demonstrate word meanings by using visuals, demonstrating actions, using the words in multiple sentences and contexts, and making connections to the home language or dialect. iELD - Link spelling instruction with phonics and word recognition instruction by having children write simple words they are learning to decode. - Use multimodal instruction (e.g., whiteboards, anchor words, sound-spelling cards, embedded mnemonics, visuals, magnetic letters). - Teach common high-frequency words (e.g., the, come, you), and provide opportunities for practice with pre-decodable books (e.g., those that contain taught high-frequency words).
+Draw attention to and use taught words in multiple contexts.
 Check that children understand the meaning of the words and provide explanations as needed.

-- Draw on words in children's oral vocabulary and build new vocabulary that reflects the phonics and word recognition skills being taught. - Provide repeated practice (both teacher-directed and independent) of taught skills using decodable books (primarily in grade two) and word-building activities during foundational literacy skills instruction.
-It is particularly important for EL children that teachers explicitly define words and phrases to support meaning making, iELD - Support children in building automaticity (i.e., automatic, nearly effortless decoding) in reading words containing taught spelling patterns and rapid recognition of irregularly spelled words by practicing in many meaningful contexts (e.g., in different books, on charts).
+- Draw on words in children's oral vocabulary and build new vocabulary that reflects the phonics and common high-frequency words being taught. - Provide repeated practice (both teacher-directed and independent) of taught skills through word-building activities and reading pre-decodable and decodable text during foundational literacy skills instruction.
+It is particularly important for EL children that teachers explicitly define words and phrases to support meaning making. iELD - Support children in building automaticity (i.e., automatic, nearly effortless decoding) in reading simple words containing taught spelling patterns and rapid recognition of common high-frequency words by practicing in many meaningful contexts (e.g., in different books, on charts).
 These become "sight" words in that they are read without conscious effort.
-Check that children understand the meaning of the words and provide explanations as needed. - Provide daily authentic opportunities for children to write on topics and in formats of their choice and within content instruction, so they apply the phonics, spelling, and other word recognition skills (e.g., morphological analysis) they are learning. - Explicitly identify transferable sound-symbol correspondences between English and the languages of multilingual learners (e.g., the letter "n" represents the sound /n/ in both Spanish and English) and explicitly note the nontransferable sound-symbol patterns (e.g., the letter "j" represents the /h/ sound in Spanish and the /j/ sound in English). iELD
+Check that children understand the meaning of the words and provide explanations as needed. - Provide daily authentic opportunities for children to write on topics and in formats of their choice and within content instruction, so they apply the phonics and spelling skills they are learning along with drawings and dictation. - Explicitly identify transferable sound-symbol correspondences between English and the languages of multilingual learners (e.g., the letter "n" represents the sound /n/ in both Spanish and English) and explicitly note the non-transferable sound-symbol patterns (e.g., the letter "j" represents the /h/ sound in Spanish and the /j/ sound in English). iELD